EddieTheCubeHead/KoodaustaJaKisailua2023Backend/Assignment.md

 }
 ```

-This set of features is worth 20 points.
+This feature is worth 20 points.

 ---